 What advice do you have for brides who are trying to decide if they want to get married and have a celebration next year, or postpone getting married entirely?

 A lot of people will have opinions on what the “right thing” to do is.
 My advice is—don’t listen to them!
 This is a conversation you should have with only your fiancé.
 Have a glass of wine (or two!) and talk openly with one another about what you both envision for the day.
 No matter what, your wedding will be special and the day of your dreams, whether it’s this year or next.
 You got this!

 I’d like to thank my photographer, Move Mountains Co., for taking the most beautiful pictures of our special day.
 They are so talented and were a joy to work with!

-We loved collaborating with @nextbynicole about her intimate, boho-chic backyard elopement!
-For more fashion and wedding inspo, be sure to check out her blog!
-And for more tips on planning a backyard wedding during coronavirus, click here!
+For more intimate wedding inspiration, check out this: Intimate Lakeside Wedding with Chic and Modern DIY Details.
+And for more tips on planning a backyard wedding during coronavirus, click here.
 Happy wedding planning!